Just what are the purposes of a budget?

 - create a budget that reflects and supports your priorities and financial goals

 - redirect funds from non-critical categories toward financial vehicles that provide growth

 When you don’t have a budget, there’s a good chance you only have some rough budget estimations of your expenses during the month.
 It’s only when you’re intentional about tracking your finances do you realize how much money you’re possibly wasting.

 The budgeting process will help you find all the wasteful leaks in your spending.
 You won’t need to wonder where all your money is going anymore.
 You can identify where you’re wasting money, and take steps to decrease or eliminate certain budget expenses.

 Once you become aware of how much you waste on daily spending, you’ll be more intentional about what you spend your money on.
 You may decide you don’t need to go through the Starbucks drive-through every morning or pay for those 500 channels on cable that you never watch anyway.

 Here are 4 tactics you can use with your budget to stop wasteful spending:

 - track every expense you make for one month

 - add up how much money you spent on unnecessary items like subscriptions, eating out, clothing, etc.

-- limit your spending in these areas and apply more toward debt and savings
+- assign budget constraints in these areas and apply more toward debt and savings

 - also review essentials like utilities, insurance premiums, and cell phone plans to see if you can lower these expenses as well